Zolpidem (Into the mouth)

 How to Use This Medicine

-- This medicine is usually taken just before bedtime, or when you are having trouble falling asleep.
-You should not use this medicine if you are not able to sleep or rest for about 7 to 8 hours before you need to be active again.
-Do not take the Intermezzo® brand of medicine unless you have at least 4 hours to sleep or rest.
+- This medicine is usually taken at bedtime.
+Do not use this medicine if you are not able to sleep or rest for about 7 to 8 hours before you need to be active again.

 - Oral spray:

-- If you are using the oral spray for the first time, it must be primed by spraying it for 5 times in a safe direction away from your face and other people.
-If the oral spray has not been used for 14 days, it must be primed again with 1 spray.
+- You must prime the oral spray the first time you use it.
+To do this, spray the medicine 5 times away from your face and other people.
+The medicine is now ready to use.
+If the oral spray has not been used for 14 days, it must be primed again.

 - Sublingual tablet:

 - Do not open the blister pack until you are ready to take your medicine.
 Do not use the tablet if the seal of the blister pack is broken.
 Do not use a broken tablet.